what is PKIPKIpublic key infrastructure

 What is PKI?
 A Plain-English Guide

-PKI explained: how digital certificates, certificate authorities, and public/private keys work together to secure modern enterprises.
+What is PKI?
+Public Key Infrastructure explained simply — how digital certificates, certificate authorities, and public/private keys secure the enterprise.

 Schutz IT 15 October 2025 4 min read